PhD Project in Physical Sciences

 Specific candidate requirements:

-- An ability to work with GIS software An emphasis will also be laid on previous publications (if any) and relevant work experience
+- highly motivated earth science graduate, keen to work on a multi-disciplined project, good communicative skills, proactive and independent work, affinity with working in the field emphasis will also be laid on previous publications (if any) and relevant work experience